pdjr-modules/IC74HC595/README.md

 #### `public void `[`writeBit`](#classIC74HC595_1ac45af8c0593cb443fc0025b4647da2e8)`(unsigned int state,unsigned int bit)`

-Set the state of a single parallel output.
+Set the state of a single buffer output.

 When it is not appropriate to set the state of all buffer outputs in a single operation, this method can be used to set a single parallel output channel by specifying the output channel number (in the range 0 through 31) and the value to which it should be set.